 4. They Always Have To Have The Last Word

 Control freaks firmly believe they know it all.
 They think that they are more intelligent, practical, and logical than everyone else around them.
 When they get into an argument, they always have to win, because they believe that anything else rather than their own line of thought is simply wrong.
 In any case, they have to be the one to put in the last word.

-Control freaks want to be the sole ones making the rules and enforcing them.
+Control freaks exert dominance and want to be the sole ones making the rules and enforcing them.
 If they don’t get to have the final word in a conflict, they feel that the situation is still unresolved, which, to them, can be a great source of anguish.
 Controlling people want to be the ones to provide a solution to conclude situations nicely.

 5. They Are Poor Team Players

 Working as a member of a team means you have to give up some amount of control to the rest of the members of the team.
 This is a very difficult thing for controlling people.
 They don’t like subordination because that denies them the opportunity to exert their control over the rest of the team.

 They never share the credit for their success as they believe the success of team is only possible if they take over the control of the team.